mattcroat/joy-of-code/posts/blazing-fast-sveltekit-search/blazing-fast-sveltekit-search.md

 ## Table of Contents

+## Introduction

+In this post I'm going to show you how you can easily create the same search I use on this site using [FlexSearch](https://github.com/nextapps-de/flexsearch) inspired by the search on the [Svelte](https://svelte.dev/) site.

+{% embed src="https://stackblitz.com/github/joysofcode/sveltekit-flexsearch?ctl=1&embed=1&file=src%2Froutes%2F%2Bpage.svelte&view=preview&title=SvelteKit Search" title="SvelteKit Search" %}

+You can find the code on [GitHub](https://github.com/joysofcode/sveltekit-flexsearch).

 ## Project Setup

-In this post I'm going to show you the basics of how you can use [FlexSearch](https://github.com/nextapps-de/flexsearch) to make a simple, but powerful search inspired by the search from the [Svelte](https://svelte.dev/) site.

-{% embed src="https://stackblitz.com/github/joysofcode/sveltekit-flexsearch?ctl=1&embed=1&file=src%2Froutes%2F%2Bpage.svelte&title=SvelteKit Search" title="SvelteKit Search" %}

-You can find the code on [GitHub](https://github.com/joysofcode/sveltekit-flexsearch).

 The only dependency you need is `flexsearch` which is a light text search engine used to index, and search content.